catsystems/cats-embedded/README.md

 * High speed logging

 ## Configuration Tool
-Currently the configuration tool is still under development.
+Currently, the configuration tool is still under development.
+An initial version can be downloaded [here](https://github.com/catsystems/cats-configurator/releases).

 ## Contribution
 Contributions are welcome and encouraged.
 You can contribute in many ways: